Sean Vincent Gillis

-Sean Vincent Gillis (born June 24, 1962) is an American serial killer and sex offender who stalked and murdered eight Louisiana women between 1994 and 2004 in the Baton Rouge Metro and surrounding areas.
-He was arrested without incident at his residence on Burgin Ave at 1:30 a.m. on April 29, 2004.
+Sean Vincent Gillis (born June 24, 1962) is an American serial killer and sex offender who murdered eight women in and around Baton Rouge, Louisiana, from 1994 until his arrest in April 2004.
 In his initial arrest, he was charged with three counts of first degree murder and three counts of ritualistic acts in the murders of 29-year-old Katherine Hall, 45-year-old Johnnie Mae Williams and 43-year-old Donna Bennett Johnston.
-Gillis confessed to the murders with little coercion and then informed investigators about five other women whom he had murdered.
+Gillis confessed to the murders with little coercion and then informed investigators about five other women who he had murdered.

 Early life

 Gillis was born June 24, 1962, in Baton Rouge and was raised in southern Louisiana.
 He was the son of Yvonne and Norman Gillis.
 His father abandoned the family soon after his birth.
 Gillis was raised by his mother and his grandparents.

-A more violent side of Gillis' personality began to surface during adolescence, behaving with anger and rage.
-A neighbor once reported that "she heard a loud banging noise at 3 a.m. and saw Gillis in his front yard, beating ruthlessly on some garbage cans."

-During his 2004 first-degree murder trial for the slaying of Donna Bennett Johnston, his mother, Yvonne, testified that her son was a well-behaved, well-adjusted child with good grades and a healthy social life.
-In the penalty phase of the trial, while testifying for the defense, his mother is quoted as saying, "I used to call him my little blue-eyed angel.
-This is the person I loved most in this world."

 His rap sheet began in 1980 when he was 17 years old, with minor infractions.
 Throughout the years he was arrested for traffic citations, DUI, possession of marijuana, and contempt of court.
 He committed his first known murder in 1994.

 Years later after he had been arrested and convicted for some of his murders, a friend of one of his victims wrote to him.
-She turned the letters over to the prosecution and some of Gillis' words made it into the news.
-In the letter, Gillis expressed remorse for the murders, particularly regretting his mutilating the bodies, and described himself as "pure evil".
+She turned his replies over to the prosecution, and some of Gillis' words made it into the news.
+Gillis expressed remorse for the murders, particularly regretting his mutilating the bodies, and described himself as "pure evil".
 Gillis also said that he sometimes committed murder without knowing why he was doing so.